-Nelson Mandela was comfortable and breathing without difficulty on his third day in hospital on Saturday after the global icon was treated for pneumonia, South Africa's presidency said.
+Nelson Mandela was comfortable and breathing without difficulty on his third day in hospital after the anti-apartheid hero was treated for pneumonia, South Africa's presidency said Saturday.

 Messages of concern for the ailing 94-year-old, one of the towering figures of modern history, have poured in since his admission late Wednesday for what was confirmed as “a recurrence of pneumonia”.

-Doctors drained a build-up of fluid, known as a pleural effusion or “water on the lungs”, that had developed from the lung infection.
+Mandela had a build-up of fluid that had developed from a lung infection, known as a pleural effusion or “water on the lungs”, drained from his chest.

 “This has resulted in him now being able to breathe without difficulty,” President Jacob Zuma’s office said in a statement.